AlmesCore/Almes-Core/index.md

 # Extended Almes Core

-Extended Almes Core was created to support the use of the metadata schema in RDF.
+Extended Almes Core was created to support the use of the metadata schema in RDF, within the namespace `https://w3id.org/AlmesCore/rdf#`.

 The `publisher` and `creator` properties describe the entities responsible for publishing the Datasets.
 To provide more detailed information about these entities beyond just their names, these properties can be instantiated using the `Agent` class, which includes attributes such as name, homepage, and email.
 Using the `Agent` class is optional in the Simple Almes Core, and mandatory in the Extended Almes Core.